oezguensi/anomaly-detection-image-completion/README.md

 # Welcome
-Automating the detection of unwanted surface anomalies on objects such as rims.
-This projects implements the approach from the paper Anomaly Detection using Deep Learning based Image Completion.
+This repository implements the approach to detect surface anomalies in images presented in the paper [Anomaly Detection using Deep Learning based Image Completion](https://arxiv.org/pdf/1811.06861.pdf).